Photos and videos reveal crowded checkpoints, chaos at Kabul airport on day of the attack

 He made his way through a canal near Abbey Gate, on the southeast side of Kabul’s airport.
 His leg with the metal rod ached as he waded through the putrid water.
 No matter the difficulty or danger in attempting to leave Afghanistan, he worried the consequences of staying would be much worse.
-At around 5 p.m., he was at the Abbey Gate in the lowered canal, where U.S. troops were operating a checkpoint.
+At around 5 p.m., he was at the Abbey Gate in the canal, where U.S. troops were operating a checkpoint.

 As he reached to hand them his documents, a suicide bomber detonated explosives.
 “There was people’s flesh all over my face, all over my body,” Jon told The Post.

-Multiple gunmen then opened fired on the civilians and military forces .
+Multiple gunmen then opened fire on the civilians and military forces.
 A local affiliate of the Islamic State claimed responsibility for the attack.

 The bombing killed more than 170 people and injured more than 150.
 That number is expected to rise.
 Thirteen U.S. service members were also killed in the deadliest attack on American forces in a decade.